hacktofuture-sjec/hacktofuture4/README.md

 Welcome to your official HackToFuture 4 repository.

-This repository template will be used for development, tracking progress, and final submission of your project.
-Ensure that all work is committed here within the allowed hackathon duration.

----

-### Instructions for the teams:

-- Fork the Repository and name the forked repo in this convention: hacktofuture4-team_id (for eg: hacktofuture4-A01)

----

-## Rules

-- Work must be done ONLY in the forked repository
-- Only Four Contributors are allowed.
-- After 36 hours, Please make PR to the Main Repository.
-A Form will be sent to fill the required information.
-- Do not copy code from other teams
-- All commits must be from individual GitHub accounts
-- Please provide meaningful commits for tracking.
-- Do not share your repository with other teams
-- Final submission must be pushed before the deadline
-- Any violation may lead to disqualification

----

-# The Final README Template

 ## Problem Statement / Idea
 - Cloud-native microservices deployed on Kubernetes are susceptible to runtime failures such as CrashLoopBackOff, resource exhaustion, and traffic spikes, making real-time system stability challenging.
 - Existing solutions rely on threshold-based autoscaling and manual intervention, lacking context-aware decision-making, root cause analysis, and adaptive recovery mechanisms.